yellowme/interview/back_end/README.md

 - title
 - body
 - published date
-- created_at
-- state
+- state (drafted or published)

 ### Writer

 Writer attributes:

-- first name
+- email
-- last name
+- password

 ## User Stories

-- [ ] As a writer I should be able to create an article
+1. [ ] As a writer I should be able to create an article
-- [ ] As a writer I should be able to change an article status from drafted to published or viceversa.
+2. [ ] As a writer I should be able to change an article status from drafted to published or viceversa.
-- [ ] As a writer I should be able to edit any of my articles
+3. [ ] As a writer I should be able to edit any article
-- [ ] As a writer I should be able to list all my articles (published and drafted state)
+4. [ ] As a writer I should be able to list all articles (published and drafted state)
-- [ ] As a writer I should be able to see a list of only my drafted articles or only my published articles
+5. [ ] As a writer I should be able to see a list of all drafted articles or all published articles
-- [ ] As a writer I should be able to see one article
+6. [ ] As a writer I should be able to see one article
-- [ ] As a writer I should be able to do everything a visitor can do in the API
+7. [ ] As a writer I should be able to do everything a visitor can do in the API
-- [ ] As a visitor I should be able to list all the published articles order by published date in descending order
+8. [ ] As a visitor I should be able to list all the published articles order by published date in descending order
-- [ ] As a visitor I should be able to see a published article
+9. [ ] As a visitor I should be able to see a published article

 ## Requirements